Lab 12: Regression I: Linear Models#

 test_features_transformed = np.stack([test_features["feature1"], test_features["feature2"]]).T

-# Repeat the linear regession process here.
+# Repeat the linear regression process here.

-// Write your answer here
+// Write your answers to Part A2 here

 B. Logistic Regression#